Dylanslyter/README.md-Tool/README.md

   README.md generator

   ## Description
-  A generator to create a readme.md using your command line using index.js
+  this is a generator to create a readme

   ## Table Of Contents
   - [Installation](#installation)